Pichounai/C-Project/README.md

 "gcc -o cdataframe main.c cdataframe.c column.c"

-# CDataframe Project

-## Overview
-The CDataframe project implements a simple dataframe structure in C, allowing for dynamic creation, manipulation, and analysis of tabular data.

 ## Files
 - cdataframe.c and cdataframe.h: Implementation and definitions for CDATAFRAME structure and functions.
 - column.c and column.h: Implementation and definitions for COLUMN structure and functions.